gkyrli/ipXapi.Net/README.md

 No nuget provided yet.
 You can clone and reference this project, or just copy the code for now.

-These fields are not known yet.
+These fields may have an incorrect type.
+The api documentation does not provide further info, in case you find any info provide it through an issue and I will make the fix asap :)
 ```
         public string ProxyType { get; set; }